goasana/config/source/envvar/README.md

 The former will preserve the prefix and make it a top level key in the config.
 The latter eliminates the prefix, reducing the nesting by one.

-_Note: If any prefixes are provided, "MICRO" will automatically be included to support the micro tooling._

 #### Example:

 Given ENVs of: